-I have more than 40-years' experience in mainstream and custom book publishing, and for the last seventeen as a writer.
-In my early career I worked for many of the great publishing houses including Random House, Michael Joseph, and the Pearson-Longman group.
-I founded one of the industry’s first special publications divisions, publishing corporate sponsored books and specialist publications.
+I have more than 40-years' experience in mainstream and custom book publishing, and for the last twenty-one as a writer.
+In my early career, I worked for many of the great publishing houses including Random House, Michael Joseph, and the Pearson-Longman group.
+I founded one of the industry’s first special publications divisions, publishing corporately-sponsored books and specialist publications.
 I subsequently became managing director and part-owner of two custom publishing houses.

 I am a rarity among ghostwriters – a writer who has extensive general book publishing experience.
 I understand the process from the ground up – from concept to delivery of the printed (or electronic) product.
 My over four decades of experience in the writing and publishing world has given me the ability to know what makes something readable, what entices the reader to enter your world and react positively to your words.

-My clients range from a cross-dressing, American quantum physicist living in Budapest to a nationally acclaimed financial advisor and from the son of a WWII war hero to the CEO of a Capital Regional District.
-I also write for a hotel group, a construction association, a municipality, a government ministry and a university professor among others.
+My clients range from a cross-dressing, American quantum physicist living in Budapest to a multi-billionaire business leader, and from the son of a WWII war hero to one of the world's leading experts on trust.

 Tim Paziuk: Author of Professional Corporations: The Secret to Success, and The Financial Navigator